 Mold can occur in places where there is excess moisture.
-At Service Team of Professionals, we remind you that if you’ve had a water damage event, especially after a natural disaster such as flooding, hurricane or other water-intensive situation, there are important safety measures that will minimize risk, both from water and from mold contamination.
+At STOP Restoration, we remind you that if you’ve had a water damage event, especially after a natural disaster such as flooding, hurricane or other water-intensive situation, there are important safety measures that will minimize risk, both from water and from mold contamination.

 After water damage occurs, it is important to properly and thoroughly dry out your house.
 This includes the structural components of your house, including the framing, sub-flooring and wall cavities.
 Don’t make the mistake if thinking that water damage is simply “wet carpeting.”
 It will not dry out on its own.
 24-72 hours is the goal for complete drying.